-The Medical Student & Alumni Centre is a UBC Faculty of Medicine social and recreational facility located on the northeast corner of 12th Avenue and Heather Street in Vancouver, BC.
+The Medical Student & Alumni Centre (MSAC) Vancouver is a UBC Faculty of Medicine social and recreational facility located on the northeast corner of 12th Avenue and Heather Street in Vancouver, BC.

 Hardwick Hall is the centre’s largest meeting room.
-It is 1000 square feet with 25 foot ceilings, skylights and French doors opening into the courtyard.
-It is equipped with fireplace, piano and stereo, and is videoconference capable.
+It is just under 1000 square feet with 25-foot ceilings, skylights, and French doors opening into the courtyard.
+It is equipped with a fireplace, piano, and stereo, and is videoconference capable.

-Named after the medical student publication, the UBC Medical Journal, this is a small meeting room, with space for 8.
+Named after the medical student publication, the UBC Medical Journal, this is a small meeting room.

 The Music Room is perfect for small meetings and music rehearsals.
 It is equipped with a piano, chairs, and a sofa.

 Capacity: 6 seated around the table, 15 for a music rehearsal